MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-private-link/includes/3-how-azure-private-link-works.md

 Azure Private Link provides private access to Azure services.
 Here, "private" means that the connection uses the Microsoft Azure backbone network instead of the internet.
 To make that switch, Private Link changes the connectivity method for the Azure resource from public endpoint to *private endpoint*.

-This means that you no longer need to use a public IP address to access the Azure resource.
+With a private endpoint, you no longer need to use a public IP address to access the Azure resource.
 Instead, you use a private IP address that Azure assigns to the resource from the address space of your subnet.

 The key takeaway?
 The Azure resource is now effectively a part of your virtual network.
 Clients on your network can access the resource—known as a *Private Link resource*—just like any other network resource.